 Many specific details are required to implement successful programs.
 As discussed above, actual implementation design, delivery, and market conditions will cause actual energy-efficiency program savings, costs, and overall achievements to vary.
 Customer participation in a program is heavily influenced by the level of incentive paid by the utility versus the cost to the customer.
 External infrastructure considerations must also be addressed, such as product availability to utility customers and an adequate network of contractors, retailers, and other trade allies to support a program.
 As new measures or expanded programs are developed and added to the current program mix, internal and external resources and capabilities need to grow accordingly and progress through a “learning curve”.
 For this reason, the company estimated conservation acquisition schedule increases over time.
 Additionally, revised projections regarding the cost of natural gas and other external factors will likely lead to needed revisions to the company’s existing programs, and will result in additional impacts on the company’s projected participation levels.

-As of the time of this IRP planning period, the Company has three conservation programs operated under Tariffs 300 (Residential Conservation Incentive Program), 301 (Low Income Weatherization Incentive Program), and 302 (Commercial Industrial Conservation Program).
+As of the time of this IRP planning period, the Company has three conservation programs operating under Tariffs 300 (Residential Conservation Incentive Program), 301 (Low Income Weatherization Incentive Program), and 302 (Commercial Industrial Conservation Program).